0hanif0/WGMY2023CTF-Writeups/README.md

 ![image](https://github.com/0hanif0/WGMY2023CTF-Writeups/assets/23289982/f2e95821-7d9c-4596-bf1a-6b8bb66bf102)

-- after edited the save game, download and replace the same name file, open game and load the new edited save game, and buy `Dead Sea Scroll 500000` and use the item, and got pieces of the base64 flag
+- after edited the save game, download and replace the same name file, open game and load the new edited save game, and buy `Dead Sea Scroll 500000` and use the item, and got another pieces of the base64 flag

 ![image](https://github.com/0hanif0/WGMY2023CTF-Writeups/assets/23289982/c1a9ee9b-f13b-43c6-9d1b-d99263e3b62f)

-- kill the boss, got pieces of the base64 flag
+- kill the boss, got another pieces of the base64 flag

 ![image](https://github.com/0hanif0/WGMY2023CTF-Writeups/assets/23289982/154a67bd-e676-4457-9a25-9fd4331d01f1)

-- last part is i need to guess the number, from this part i dont how to continue
+- last part is i need to guess the number, from this part i dont how to continue the game

 ![image](https://github.com/0hanif0/WGMY2023CTF-Writeups/assets/23289982/da685690-b237-4e86-8a2d-77b7c6db101d)

-- so i decided to check strings of the file and grep the keyword
+- so i decided to check strings of the file and grep the keyword `Hey hey`

 ![image](https://github.com/0hanif0/WGMY2023CTF-Writeups/assets/23289982/35eea658-4014-4ecd-b0e3-a0143404ac69)